AnimaLocus/True-Terimnal/README.md

 ===========
 Ticker/Terminal for BTC-e (Bitcoin market).

-Rename config.ini_example to config.ini and add you APIKey/Secret (if you want trading).
+If you want trading: rename config.ini_example to config.ini and add you APIKey/Secret.

 Features:
 - Best simplest solution for monitoring/trading Bitcoin and other crypto coins!